 6.C.
+CPC PUZ 19-00078

-CPC PUZ An ordinance amending the zoning map of the City of Colorado 19-00078 Springs pertaining to 42.04 acres from SU/AO (Special Use with Airport Overlay) to PUD/AO (Planned Unit Development with Airport Overlay) zone district located at 1111 Academy Park Loop.
+Ordinance No. 20-9 amending the zoning map of the City of Colorado Springs pertaining to 42.04 acres from SU/AO (Special Use with Airport Overlay) to PUD/AO (Planned Unit Development with Airport Overlay) zone district located at 1111 Academy Park Loop.